flyconnectome/bigclust/README.md

 Minimally, you will need:
 1. A [linkage](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html) describing the dendrogram.
-2. A pandas DataFrame with meta data for the original observations.
+2. A pandas DataFrame with meta data (labels, cluster assigment, etc.) for the original observations.

 We are using `bigclust` for clustering large number of neurons.
 Therefore `bigclust` also provides a Neuroglancer-like widget to explore morphology and a connectivity widget.